 The most common restrictions prohibit the products from being applied directly to water or areas where surface waters are present.
-These substances would be stored and applied according to the manufacturer's instructions to reduce the potential for incidental release or reactions.
 Cleaning of equipment shall not result in water contamination.
 The products shall not be applied either in a way that come in contact with workers or other persons, directly or through drift.
 Only protected handlers may be present in the area during application.
 The application and management methods are also subject to requirements pertaining to training, decontamination, notification, and emergency assistance.
-Any wastes resulting from the use of these products may only be disposed of in a landfill approved for pesticide or hazardous material disposal, or in accordance with the applicable federal, state or local procedures.
+Any wastes resulting from the use of this product may only be disposed in a landfill approved for pesticide or hazardous material disposal, or in accordance with the applicable federal, state or local procedures.